Siaya County Civic Engagement and Public Participation through Interactive Radio

 Using interactive radio to enhance citizen-authority interactions in Siaya

-In response to this knowledge gap, the Urban Institute is conducting a study evaluating different approaches to civic engagement as part of AHADI, a USAID-funded initiative to support devolution in Kenya.
-Africa’s Voices is deploying our own approach to civic engagement – the Common Social Accountability Platform (CSAP) – in Siaya County.
+Seeking for solutions to improve public participation, the Urban Institute conducted a study evaluating different approaches to civic engagement as part of AHADI, a USAID-funded initiative to support devolution in Kenya.
+Africa’s Voices deployed our own approach to civic engagement – the Common Social Accountability Platform (CSAP) – in Siaya County.
 CSAP leverages Africa’s Voices’ interactive radio methodology to place citizen perspectives in conversation with decision-makers to build large-scale and inclusive dialogue on critical issues in the county.